Transformers converge to invariant algorithmic cores: Algorithmic Core Emergence and Evolution

-The preceding experiment demonstrated the core framework -- extraction and mechanistic characterization -- in a controlled setting with known ground truth.
-A crucial next question is whether this method can provide insight when the underlying algorithm is unknown.
-Furthermore, because this approach is automated, it offers a unique opportunity to study how algorithms emerge and evolve in transformers throughout training.

-Modular addition provides a natural testbed for these questions.
-When learning this task, transformers reliably exhibit training dynamics that resemble a phase transition~\cite{power2022grokking,liu2022towards}: high early accuracy on training but not test data, followed by a spike in test accuracy as the model \emph{groks} the task.
-Prior work established that transformers learn a ``clock'' algorithm using Fourier representations~\cite{nanda2023progress}, but demonstrating this required conjecturing the algorithmic form, designing targeted probes, and manually verifying circuits -- a labor-intensive process that requires domain knowledge and resists generalization.
+Because ACE is automated, it can recover learned computations without presupposing their form and can trace how they evolve during training.
+Modular addition is a natural test case: transformers trained on this task exhibit grokking~\cite{power2022grokking,liu2022towards}, with high training accuracy preceding a delayed spike in test accuracy.
+Prior work showed that these models learn a Fourier ``clock'' algorithm~\cite{nanda2023progress}, but doing so required hypothesizing the mechanism a priori, designing targeted probes, and manually verifying circuits.

-Here, no algorithmic hypothesis is supplied.
-Instead, ACE extracts a core, fits an operator, and examines its spectrum.
-The conclusion -- that a rotational mechanism implements modular addition -- arises naturally from fit dynamics.
-Moreover, because this approach is automated, it can trace computational mechanism evolution throughout training, capturing crystallization of the algorithmic core at grokking and its subsequent inflation under continued weight decay.